rhit-Anar/ESP-IDF-Setup-Guide/README.md

 Now you should see in the terminal what should be printed in your code.
 >[!TIP]
 >If u see any Nimble related error, make sure your path is correct because I had the same error, and it was indeed the wrong path for me.
 Eventhough it it says you should configure the bluetooth manually, I reccommend just please the path!
+>Because if numble pathis wrong it down't know how to find the nimble.h file located, it will think it doesn't exits.